 I remember reading that it wasn’t wise to photograph government buildings and didn’t do that.
 Nowhere did it say if you walked by the President’s Complex – albeit on the other side of the street – you might be approached by a guard carrying a machine gun!!!
 YIKES….
 I also read that you must always carry your passport.
 If the police ask to see it and you don’t have it, you could be headed to jail.
 It’s puzzling that the guard who approached me never asked for identification or the address of where I was staying.

 I usually don’t carry my passport on outings and didn’t have it with me.
-When walking around in a foreign country, I carry a copy of the photo page and prefer leaving it locked in the hotel safe.
-If you lose your passport, you’re in trouble.
+When walking around in a foreign country, I prefer leaving my passport locked in the hotel safe but carry a copy of the photo page.
+If you lose your passport, you’re in big trouble.

 With just cause (?), the Mozambican government seems to keep a very close eye on everything happening in Maputo!